brycematheson/allegiant/README.md

 ## Overview

+A demo of the theme can be seen by visiting my blog at www.brycematheson.io.

 Allegiant is a simple and clean blog theme for [Hugo](http://gohugo.io/).
 Some of the more notable features are:
 - Super simple/clean design
 - Client side source code highlighting (using Highlight.js)